Egg coffee - a Vietnamese invention

 MatchaMatcha

-Matcha was created for medical purposes during the 6th century in China.
-However, when monks brought the powdered green tea to Japan, it became one of the most ritualized drinks in history.
+Matcha originates in the 8th century in China.
+When monks brought it to Japan, it became one of the most ritualized drinks in history.
+Learn what matcha is, how it is made, key grades, and where to buy quality matcha.